Privacy Notice (Image Library Clients)

 - What other rights you have

-The General Data Protection Regulations (GDPR) also grants you the rights:
+The General Data Protection Regulations also grant you the rights:

 - to have your personal information rectified if it is inaccurate or incomplete;